-Have a boring bookshelf in need of a makeover?
-Here’s how to give it a new lease of life in a nature-inspired transformation.
+Have an old bookcase in need of a makeover?
+Here’s how to give it a new life in a nature-inspired transformation.

-Plain wooden bookshelves can be beautiful when the condition is perfect.
+Plain solid wood bookshelves can be beautiful when the condition is perfect.
 But once there’s wear and tear, a splash of paint can go a long way.

 I like to mix up the projects I work on but my last bookshelf sold so quickly, it was too good of an opportunity to miss.

-A new lease of life for a boring bookshelf
+A new lease of life for an old bookshelf

-Like the other boring bookshelf makeover, this one was also my favourite price, free!
+Like the other bookshelf makeover last year, this simple bookcase was also my favourite price, free!
 I found it on Facebook Marketplace.

 This post may include affiliate links so you can easily find the products I love and use myself.
 If you purchase these products, I may earn a small commission at no extra cost to you.